SORMAS-Foundation/SORMAS-Project/SERVER_UPDATE.md

 * 0.15.0: update the glassfish config with the new apk filename: sormas-release.apk
 * 0.16.0: update the glassfish config with the export path, SMS sender name, auth key and secret
 * 0.19.0: update the glassfish config with the generated files path
+* 1.4.0: update the glassfish config with the automatic classification feature

 ## Maintainance Mode
 * a2dissite your.sormas.server.url.conf